rotaract5040/rotaract5040.github.io/district_team.md

 **Joanna Shan**, Communications Chair ([Email](mailto:itsjoanna8@gmail.com))

-I'm a second year business student at UBC looking to reach out to more people through Rotaract.
-I enjoy skiing, hiking, and going on midnight ice cream runs with friends.
+I am currently a business student at UBC and I’ve been with Rotaract for a couple years now.
+I work in marketing and  enjoy badminton and skating!

 ### Events